-Holly Brown is (in no particular order): a novelist, wife, mother, marriage and family therapist, poker enthusiast, resident of the San Francisco Bay Area, member of the SF Writers Grotto, lover of some incredibly shameful reality TV, devotee of NPR (she owes a debt of gratitude for inspiring more than one novel), and a believer that people should always be willing to make mistakes and always be the first to apologize for them.
+Holly Brown is (in no particular order): a novelist, wife, mother, marriage and family therapist, poker enthusiast, resident of the San Francisco Bay Area, lover of some incredibly shameful reality TV, devotee of NPR (she owes a debt of gratitude for inspiring more than one novel), and a believer that people should always be willing to make mistakes and always be the first to apologize for them.

 As a writer, she tends to be inspired by contemporary events and phenomena.
 With her first novel Don’t Try to Find Me, she was intrigued by a real-life story about how a parent’s use of social media helped find a runaway daughter.
 In A Necessary End, she was compelled by all the maddening hoops that people have to jump through in order to adopt a newborn and what this does to their psychologies and their relationships.
 This is Not Over is an escalating cat-and-mouse between two women after a house rental goes wrong.
 She likes to take an emotionally charged situation and then imagine the people within it.
 With How Far She’s Come, her inspiration came from a wholly different source: the incredibly uninspiring 2016 U.S. presidential election.
 She’s excited to see where her writing will take her next, and hopes you’ll join her for the journey.